What is Mediation?

 Family mediation helps couples to explore and examine the issues which arise for them when they separate and/or divorce, with a view to finding solutions.
 This could involve the future arrangements for the children and/or how the finances and property are going to be shared.

-In mediation couples work with a mediator who is neutral and will not take sides.
-Mediators use their experience and skills to help couples to co-operate, resolve conflict and reach a mutually acceptable way forward.
+In mediation couples work with a mediator who uses their experience and skill to help couples to co-operate, resolve conflict and reach a mutually acceptable way forward.
 Mediators do not give advice and do not impose terms.

 Mediation is not reconciliation or counselling.
 The mediation process is confidential and is not legally binding.
 However after couples have had the opportunity to take legal advice on their proposals, a legally binding document can be drawn up as required.
 It is recommended that this is drafted by a solicitor.